diku-dk/futhark/docs/language-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When using incremental flattening, do not generate the "only outer
-parallelism" version for this SOAC.
+parallelism" version for the attributed SOACs.

 ``incremental_flattening_no_intra``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using incremental flattening, do not generate the "intra-group parallelism" version for this SOAC.
+When using incremental flattening, do not generate the "intra-group parallelism" version for the attributed SOACs.

 ``incremental_flattening_only_inner``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When using incremental flattening, do not generate multiple versions
-at this level, but do exploit inner parallelism (which may give rise
+for this SOAC, but do exploit inner parallelism (which may give rise
-to multiple versions)
+to multiple versions at deeper levels).

 ``noinline``
 ~~~~~~~~~~~~

-When surrounding a function application, do not inline this application.
-Otherwise has no effect.
+Do not inline the attributed function application.
 If used within a parallel construct (e.g. ``map``), this will likely prevent the GPU backends from generating working code.

 ``sequential``
 ~~~~~~~~~~~~~~

-*Fully* sequentialise the corresponding function call.
+*Fully* sequentialise the attributed SOAC.

 ``sequential_outer``
 ~~~~~~~~~~~~~~~~~~~~

-Turn the outer parallelism in the corresponding function call sequential, but preserve any inner parallelism.
+Turn the outer parallelism in the attributed SOAC sequential, but preserve any inner parallelism.

 ``sequential_inner``
 ~~~~~~~~~~~~~~~~~~~~

-Exploit only outer parallelism in the corresponding function call.
+Exploit only outer parallelism in the attributed SOAC.

 ``unsafe``
 ~~~~~~~~~~

-Do not perform any dynamic safety checks (such as bound checks) during execution of the expression.
+Do not perform any dynamic safety checks (such as bound checks) during execution of the attributed expression.